 In light of Brazil’s increasing affluence, automakers began to focus on this growing market in recent years.
 In terms of market share, Brazil’s automotive market is dominated by Fiat Chrysler Automobiles, General Motors and Volkswagen.
 Market protection in the form of tariffs and quotas on imports has prompted companies to open or expand automotive production facilities within Brazil, which helped stimulate the local economy.
 Some of the most recent protections went into effect in 2012, including putting a quota on imports from Mexico.
-Brazil produced about 1.78 million passenger cars in 2016, down from a little over 2.7 million units during the prime of passenger car production in Brazil.
+Brazil produced about 2.3 million passenger cars in 2017, a slight resurgence for a market that has declined significantly over the previous few years.